pragya9111/Investment-Calculator-App/README.md

 ## Live Preview

-You can access the live version of the application here:
+You can access the live version of the application here: [Investment Calculator App](https://investment-calculator-app-zeta.vercel.app/
+)
 ## Project Overview

 This project was developed using **Angular CLI** version 19.2.5.
 It demonstrates the use of Angular's core features, including components, services, and data binding, to create a dynamic and interactive user experience.